A killer, silent for ten years. Now he’s back.

 The Devil’s House – the first in the gripping crime series featuring DS Jack Brody.

-I’m going to put this out there first; the book was good and intriguing.
-DS Jack Brody was well written and the descriptions were really very good.
+I’ll start by saying this: the book was good and definitely intriguing.
+DS Jack Brody was well-written, and the descriptions throughout were excellent.

-There was suspense and suspicions but I feel like there could have easily been more.
-As this is the first in a series, I’m hoping that O’Rourke contributes to this further in the next book.
+There was plenty of suspense and a good amount of suspicion, but I felt like there could’ve been more.
+Since this is the first book in a series, I’m hopeful that O’Rourke will build on this in the next instalment.

 Author Bio.

-Originating from Mayo in the west of Ireland, O’Rourke spent much of his life away, in the US, UK, Europe, Jersey in the Channel Islands and various parts of Ireland.
-Hi describes his younger years as being incredibly restless.
-He left home and school at 16 to spread his wings and has tried his hand at everything from barman, labourer, staff newspaper reporter, soldier in the Irish army, station foreman with London Underground, mason, and many more besides, but later returned to education as a mature student in the 200’s and now holds a BA in history and sociology from the National University of Ireland at Maynooth, and an M.Phil in creative writing (first class honours with distinction) from Trinity College Dublin.
+Originally from Mayo in the west of Ireland, O’Rourke has spent much of his life living abroad—in the US, UK, Europe, Jersey in the Channel Islands, and various parts of Ireland.
+He describes his younger years as incredibly restless.
+Leaving home and school at 16 to explore the world, he’s tried his hand at many different jobs, from barman and labourer to staff newspaper reporter, soldier in the Irish army, station foreman with the London Underground, mason, and more.
+Eventually, he returned to education as a mature student in the 2000s, earning a BA in History and Sociology from the National University of Ireland at Maynooth, followed by an M.Phil in Creative Writing (First Class Honours with Distinction) from Trinity College Dublin.

 The Devil’s House is his first police thriller with Inkubator Books.